android/kotlin-guides/interop.md

 ## Document exceptions

-Functions which can throw check exceptions should document them with `@Throws`.
+Functions which can throw checked exceptions should document them with `@Throws`.
 Runtime exceptions should be documented in KDoc.

 Be mindful of the APIs a function delegates to as they may throw checked exceptions which Kotlin otherwise silently allows to propagate.